daz4126/statement/README.md

 </div>

-**STATEMENT** makes it ridiculously easy to add reactive state-based elements to your vanilla JS projects.
+**STATEMENT** makes it really easy to add reactive, state-based elements to your vanilla JS projects.

 Once you create a new 'Statement' object it will automatically render the template whenever any of its values chance.